There's only one data set, so let's do some thought-experiments.

 with "Determined Outcome") for the characteristics of Earth and its

-inhabitants, then TE is consistent with materialistic science, with no need
+inhabitants, TE is consistent with materialistic science, with no need to

-to postulate any need to proceed beyond materialistic theories of evolution
+postulate any deviation from materialistic theories of evolution

 (cosmological, chemical, or organic).
-Do you think (using your best guess,
+Do you think (your best guess, based

-If all 1000 runs produce something that is "close enough" to what God
+If all 1000 runs produce something "close enough" to what God wanted (as

-enough" result would occur in all runs? most? some? none?
+think a "close enough" outcome would occur in all runs? most? some? none?